The Waterbed Effect on Quasiperiodic Disturbance Observer: Avoidance of Sensitivity Tradeoff with Time Delays: Waterbed Effect on QDOB

 \end{thm} \begin{pf} The proof is in Appendix~\ref{sec:app:Bode:CT}. \end{pf} \begin{thm} Suppose the open-loop transfer function \eqref{eq:DT:Gamma}.
 Then, the sensitivity function \eqref{eq:DT:SandT} in the discrete-time representation satisfies

-\end{thm} \begin{pf} The proof is in Appendix~\ref{sec:app:Bode:DT}. \end{pf} From the theorems, the increase in $\omega_\mathrm{b}$ and/or $\rho$ reduces the gain of the sensitivity function as described in Remark~\ref{rem:design}, while the Bode-like sensitivity integrals \eqref{eq:Bode:Integral:QDOB:CT} and \eqref{eq:Bode:Integral:QDOB:DT} decrease in both continuous-time and discrete-time representations.
+\end{thm} \begin{pf} The proof is in Appendix~\ref{sec:app:Bode:DT}. \end{pf} From the theorems, the Bode-like sensitivity integrals \eqref{eq:Bode:Integral:QDOB:CT} and \eqref{eq:Bode:Integral:QDOB:DT} decrease in both continuous-time and discrete-time representations as $\omega_\mathrm{b}$ and/or $\rho$ increases.
+This is consistent with Remark~\ref{rem:design}, the gain of the sensitivity function decreases as the parameters increase.
 Note that $\omega_\mathrm{c}$ is determined by $\rho$ according to \eqref{def:QDOB:wc}, and they are in a monotonic relationship.
-This suggests that the QDOB can extend the harmonic suppression bandwidth without a sensitivity tradeoff.
+These suggest that the QDOB can extend the harmonic suppression bandwidth without a sensitivity tradeoff with the decrease in the integral.
 In contrast, $\omega_\mathrm{a}$ does not affect the integrals.
-This implies that the band stops around harmonic frequencies below $\omega_\mathrm{a}$ are restricted by the sensitivity tradeoff.
+This implies that the band stops around the harmonic frequencies below $\omega_\mathrm{a}$ are restricted by the sensitivity tradeoff.
 Fig.~\ref{fig:S-concept} illustrates the relationship among the gain of the sensitivity function, $\omega_\mathrm{a}$, $\omega_\mathrm{b}$, $\omega_\mathrm{c}$, and $\rho$.
 It shows that $\omega_\mathrm{b}$ extends the suppression bandwidth horizontally, and $\omega_\mathrm{c}L$ deepens the attenuation depth vertically.
-Furthermore, the waterbed effect on $\omega_\mathrm{a}$ is represented as the red region of the reduced gain and the blue region of the increased gain, while the gain does not exceed 0 dB.
+Meanwhile, there exists the waterbed effect with $\omega_\mathrm{a}$ as the red region of the reduced gain and the blue region of the increased gain, while the gain does not exceed 0 dB.

 Theorems~\ref{thm:Bode:Integral:QDOB:CT} and \ref{thm:Bode:Integral:QDOB:DT} employ the Bode-like sensitivity integrals based on the limits avoiding the singularities on the imaginary axis and unit disk because the sensitivity function has an infinite and finite number of roots, respectively.
-Although the QDOB does not satisfy the assumptions of the existing Bode sensitivity integrals, the Bode-like sensitivity integrals \eqref{eq:Bode:Integral:QDOB:CT} and \eqref{eq:Bode:Integral:QDOB:DT} turn out to be consistent with the Bode sensitivity integrals \eqref{eq:Bode:integral:conv:CT} and \eqref{eq:Bode:integral:conv:DT}, respectively.
+Although the QDOB does not satisfy the assumptions of the existing Bode sensitivity integrals, the Bode-like sensitivity integrals \eqref{eq:Bode:Integral:QDOB:CT} and \eqref{eq:Bode:Integral:QDOB:DT} turn out to be consistent with the right-hand sides of the Bode sensitivity integrals \eqref{eq:Bode:integral:conv:CT} and \eqref{eq:Bode:integral:conv:DT}, respectively.